thomas-lamiaux/rocq-prover.org/data/pages/governance.md

 The preferred approach for most discussions is through [rough consensus and running code](http://en.wikipedia.org/wiki/Rough_consensus).
-Discussions should be public and take place on either the OCaml Discuss forum, the relevant Project mailing-list, or on relevant issue trackers.
+Discussions should be public and take place on either the Rocq Zulip chat, the relevant Project mailing-list, or on relevant issue trackers.
 Users and Contributors are encouraged to take part and voice their opinions.
 Typically, the Maintainers of a Project will make the final decision, having accounted for wider views.

-All Projects under the OCaml governance are to be documented such that Users can find out about them and understand both the purpose and how they can contribute.
+All Projects under the Rocq governance are to be documented such that Users can find out about them and understand both the purpose and how they can contribute.

 ### B. Contribution Process and Licensing

-Each Project under the OCaml governance needs to define a clear contribution process and licensing agreement so that Contributors understand how to engage with the Maintainers.
+Each Project under the Rocq governance needs to define a clear contribution process and licensing agreement so that Contributors understand how to engage with the Maintainers.
 Typically, this will cover where communication occurs and the process for submitting patches.
 Contributions from the community are encouraged and can take many forms including, bug fixes, new features, content,
 or documentation.

-All Projects under the OCaml governance are expected to be open source, and the licensing arrangements should reflect this.
+All Projects under the Rocq governance are expected to be open source, and the licensing arrangements should reflect this.

 ### C. Dispute Resolution